 - On the Action page, under Settings, paste the webhook URL from Aha! into the URL field.
 You can leave the option fields unchanged and click Finish to create the subscription.

 - Repeat this process, selecting Work item created in step 6.

-11. Finally, test the integration by opening one of your features in Aha! and use the Send dropdown to select Send to Azure DevOps Services.
-You should see a link to the created Azure DevOps Services record appear on the Aha! feature after a few seconds.
-This will let you easily click into Azure DevOps Services to verify that everything was sent through correctly.
+You should see a link to the created Azure DevOps record appear on the Aha! feature after a few seconds.
+This will let you easily click into Rally to verify that everything was sent through correctly.

 Note: On September 10, 2018, Microsoft renamed Visual Studio Team Services (VSTS) to Azure DevOps Services.
 As part of this change, the URL convention changed from mycompany.visualstudio.com to dev.azure.com/mycompany.
 Microsoft supports redirection from visualstudio.com URLs, so there are no broken links with existing accounts.
 Additionally, the next version of Team Foundation Server (TFS) will be called Azure DevOps Server.
 Please reference this announcement from Microsoft for further detail.